Attracting Donors in Light of Tax Reform

 Note that the same technique may be used for Roth IRAs.
 Roth IRA distributions to individuals older than age 59½ are often tax-free.
 But a portion of a distribution may be taxable for a Roth in existence for less than five years.
 If individuals have both a traditional IRA and a Roth IRA, it generally makes sense to use the traditional IRA first for charitable distributions

 Reminder: The charitable rollover technique is not for everyone but this is an option for nonprofit charitable organizations to consider as they talk to donors about giving options.
-To discuss how this may work for your nonprofit, please contact Sabre Linahan or another Smith & Howard tax professional by submitting the contact form listed on this page or calling 404-874-6244.
+To discuss how this may work for your nonprofit, please contact Sabre Linahan or another Smith and Howard tax professional by submitting the contact form listed on this page or calling 404-874-6244.